pss959/EasyMaker3D/InternalDoc/Building.md

 ## Building a Release

-Here are the steps required to create a new release:
+Here are the steps required to create a new release.
+These should all be done in the `master` branch.

-  - Decide whether this is a major, minor, or patch release and Update the version number in the top `SConstruct` file.
+  - Decide whether this is a major, minor, or patch release and update the version number in the top `SConstruct` file.

   - Add all public-facing changes to `PublicDoc/docs/ReleaseNotes.rst`.
+You can use

+        git log vX.Y.Z..HEAD --oneline

-You can use `git log vX.Y.Z..HEAD --oneline` to see the first line of all commits since the `X.Y.Z` release.
+    to see the first line of all commits since the `X.Y.Z` release.

   - Make any other necessary changes to `PublicDoc` and `InternalDoc`.
+Commit them and push them to Github.

   - Build on all 3 platforms and upload the resulting release files (zip or DMG) to Google Drive.

-  - Create a tag for the release.
-This has to be done before building the public documentation because `sphinx-multiversion` relies on tags to create output directories.
-Use: `git tag -f -a vX.Y.Z -m "Version X.Y.Z"`

-  - Publish the public documentation:
+  - Update the public documentation:
-     + Build the documentation with `scons PublicDoc`.
+     - Build the documentation with `scons PublicDoc`.
-     + If any images are regenerated, use `bin/revertimages.sh` to revert any images that did not change enough to warrant committing.
+     - If any images are regenerated, use `bin/revertimages.sh` to revert any images that did not change enough to warrant committing.
 This script uses ImageMagick to measure image changes.
-     + Commit any outstanding changes and push to Github.
+     - Commit any outstanding changes and push to Github.
-     + Run `bin/publishdoc.py -n` to see what will happen to publish the doc.
-       If it looks ok, run it without the `-n` to publish to Github.
-     + If any changes needed to be committed, update the tag: `git tag vX.Y.Z vX.Y.Z^{} -f -m "Version X.Y.Z"`

-  - On Github, select the new tag and create a release from it.
+     - If this is a patch release, remove the previous version of the public documentation.
+For example, if the new patch is version `3.2.7`, remove `build/PublicDoc/3.2.6` if it exists and also use `git` to remove `docs/3.2.6`.
+     - Run

+           rsync -vau --exclude=.nojekyll --exclude=.doctrees --exclude=.buildinfo --exclude=_sources build/PublicDoc/ docs/

+       to update the documentation source used by GitHub Pages.
+     - Copy `docs/<current-version>/_static/js/versions.js` to all other
+       versions under `docs/`.
+This guarantees that all versions in GitHub Pages have the same entries in their version selectors.
+     - Commit all changes under `docs/` (including the new version) and push to GitHub.

+  - For a major or minor release, create a new release branch.
+For example, if the release version is `3.4.0`, create the branch named `Release-3.4` from the current `master` branch.
+Push the release branch to GitHub.

+  - Create a tag for the release with

+        git tag -f -a vX.Y.Z -m "Version X.Y.Z"

+    Push the tag to GitHub.